Ancient-Wisdom.Co.Uk

 (Top-50 Stones of all Time)

 It was long suspected that there was a connection between the early dynastic Egyptians and the Sumerians.
-The Knife found at the Royal cemetery in Abydoss (right), with its depiction of Gilgamesh, is proof enough, but the following information suggests that this prehistoric cultural link may have been stronger than once thought.
+The Knife found at the Royal cemetery in Abydoss (right), with its depiction of Gilgamesh, is proof enough, but the following information suggests that the Sumerians were more multicultural than originally thought.

 Gilgamesh in Mohenjo Daro, Indus Valley (left), Sumeria (centre) and Abydoss, Egypt (right).